Bifurcations of the H\'enon map with additive bounded noise: Numerical detection of the bifurcations of minimal attractors

 As this boundary bifurcation requires an appreciation of the global positioning of invariant manifolds, it is not easy to identify the precise bifurcation point.
 This contrasts with the boundary bifurcation discussed in Section~\ref{sec:complex}, where the bifurcation point coincides with a change of the type of eigenvalues of the Jacobian of the boundary map at a relevant fixed point.

-However, we observe that the disappearance of the shallow singularity singularities is characterised by a scaling relation when the parameter $a$ is gradually decreased towards the bifurcation point from 0.49 to around 0.44.
-We observe the cascade disappears by a mechanics of successive boundary bifurcations where, one by one, the outermost wedge singularity of the cascade, furthest from the shallow singularity, disappears.
+However, we observe that the disappearance of the shallow singularity is characterised by a scaling relation when the parameter $a$ is gradually decreased towards the bifurcation point from 0.49 to around 0.44.
+We observe the cascade disappears by the mechanics of successive boundary bifurcations where, one by one, the outermost wedge singularity of the cascade, furthest from the shallow singularity, disappears.

 From the geometry in the sketch in Figure~\ref{fig:cascade_wedge}, we anticipate an asymptotic scaling of the successive parameter values at which this happens.
 Indeed, measuring the first five parameter values at which the first wedge of the cascade disappears, yields - as shown in Figure~\ref{fig:param_singularity} - an exponential relationship.
-From this relationship, for $i \in \mathbb{N}$ with $c\approx -1.48933,\; a_0\approx 0.46964$ and $a_1 \approx 0.45820$, we find that the boundary bifurcation where the shallow singularity is created, occurs at parameter value
+From this relationship,